openenclave/openenclave/docs/GettingStartedDocs/VisualStudioLinux.md

 - [Open Enclave Wizard - Preview](https://marketplace.visualstudio.com/items?itemName=MS-TCPS.OpenEnclaveSDK-VSIX)
   Visual Studio extension, v0.5 or later.
 The extension can be installed via that marketplace link, or from within Visual Studio.
 (For VS2017, do Tools -> Extensions and Updates -> Online -> search for "enclave".
 For VS2019, do Extensions -> Manage Extensions -> Online -> search for "enclave".)
+You must restart Visual Studio after installing the extension.

 You will also need a build machine running Ubuntu 16.04 (64-bit) or Ubuntu 18.04.
 This can be a remote Linux machine, or can simply be a "Generation 2" Linux VM on the Windows